Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. Signs are not allowed on the right-of-way.
 View other sign restrictions in the Bay County Land Development Regulations, Chapter 30 (PDF).

-No. Septic tanks are regulated by the Bay County Health Department.
+Septic tanks and sanitary nuisances are regulated by the Bay County Department of Health.
 You can contact them at 850-481-4812 or by visiting their website.

 If you are looking for a Death Certificate please contact the Florida Department of Health Bureau of Vital Statistics.

 To request an interview, please call Bay County Communications Director Valerie Sale at 850-248-8170.

 Visit the GIS map gallery to download Hurricane Preparedness maps.

 Bay County uses public schools for hurricane shelters.
 Depending on the nature of the event and school construction / renovation, different schools may be used each year.
 Stay tuned to local media or call 850-784-4000 to find out which schools may be utilized in any given event.

 Visit the Post Disaster Re-Entry page for information and application.

 Maintenance issues and/or service requests should be reported through Cartegraph.